chrispsheehan/fargate-auto-scaled-backend/README.md

 # fargate-auto-scaled-backend

+## ci

+`Deploy` workflow

+1. Create or check ECR repository is found.
-New image pushed to ecr upon changes detected in `/src` and subsequently deployed to ecs.
+2. A new image is pushed to ecr upon changes detected in `/src` and subsequently a new task definition is created.

-## deployment
+3. The new task definition is deployed to the ecs service.
+4. If `/health` returns `200` via target group the task deployment it complete.
+5. If `/health` returns not `200` then ecs will revert to the last working task definition.

+`Destroy` workflow

+1. Destroy all deployed resources.
+2. Destroy ECR repository.

 ## usage

 - obtain `url` from terraform outputs
 - `curl [url]/dev/host`
   - example response below

 ```sh
 {
     "message":"Request handled by backend at 2024-09-25T12:28:17.593Z",